kumarakrishna/c-rust-integration/README.md

 The dependency of icmp.c on utils.c has been replaced with utils_rust.
 The rust code was compiled into a dynamic shared library as explain in utils_rust.
 The file rust_functions.h contains extern definitions of rust functions, which are imported in icmp.c. 'rust_functions.c' is included in icmp.c and the makefile was edited to link the rust library.
 Makefile was updated to link the rust library during compilation of icmp.c.

 **shared library in linux has a .so extension and .dylib extension on mac.
 For running on linux/mac check the extension sign in Makefile for Rust_library.**

+### integration_examples
+Contains an example integration of Rust into C code.
+Explained in detail below.

 ## RUST and C Integration Pipeline
 This section explains the complete end-to-end integration pipelin of rust into c modules using FFI safe practices.
 This section eplains the complete procedure using the integration example in [`integration/integration_examples`](https://github.com/kumarakrishna/c-rust-integration/tree/c6fd00c157ab592c559dd5928c5a0c4b86febbbd/code_orig/integration_examples)